kcin999/Learning-HTML/README.md

 	- [ ] Make more modern, rather than just text
         - [ ] Slideshow elements about me.
 (Xavier, STL, PowerBI etc)
 	- [ ] Scrollable Page
+    - [x] Side Navigation Bar.
+        - Helps the site look a lot better and clean.
+Need to learn how to update the rest of the page for that clean look
 - [ ] Create some Basic Games
 	- [ ] Pong
 	- [ ] Brick Breaker